jshiell/checkstyle-idea/README.md

 ## Version History

+* **4.27.3** New: the remaining blacklist time is now displayed in the result message.
 * **4.27.2** Fixed: the *reload rules files* button now correctly clears the blacklist (#224).
 * **4.27.1** Fixed: **basedir** now maps to the directory of the current module file, when available (#223).
 * **4.27.0** New: Updated to CheckStyle 6.17.